FRCTeam3044/OxConfig/README.md

 # OxConfig
 A modular and flexible utility for automatically setting up a YAML based config file and tuning over NetworkTables.

 _Developed by [nab138](https://github.com/nab138), this version is intended for use by FIRST teams using WPILib (not endorsed by WPI).
-A standard java version is also available (will be coming soon)._
+A standard java version that doesn't depend on WPIlib will be coming soon._

 **This module is in very early beta and breaking changes will be made frequently.
 It is not considered stable yet so user beware.**